More information about Portsmouth City of Sanctuary

-Below is important information and documents from our supporting organisations:
+Important information and documents from our supporting organisations

 Support for Refugee and Asylum Seekers (British Red Cross)

 The first Portsmouth School of Sanctuary is listed (in the South West section) on the Schools of Sanctuary list and we have ambitions for many more!

 ‘It starts with her’ is an amazing project by the British Red Cross that empowers women in Bangladesh to work their way out of poverty, and support each other through the formation of women’s squads.